alliedtelesis/py-networking/srcdoc/intro.rst

 The answer is: the device must be reachable through SSH protocol.
 Indeed the communication toward the device is managed by a proxy process creating an SSH protocol session.
-This permits to send CLI commands to the device and to receive CLI output if any.
+This allows to send CLI commands to the device and to receive CLI output if any.
 Unfortunately, this is not always possible; some devices, if not all, have SSH disabled as default.
 Therefore a previous step is necessary: connect manually the device through telnet, that is always enabled, and enable SSH protocol.
 Once sure that SSH connection is enabled, your script can be executed correctly.